nikomoja/fabacademy/_posts/2018-01-15-fabacademy-intro.md

 ---
-layout: post
+layout: blog
 title: Journey to the centre of the mind
 meta: You think water moves fast?
 You should see ice.
-category: Travel
+category: blog
-author: Nico
+author: niko11
 ---

 You think water moves fast?
 You should see ice.
 It moves like it has a mind.
 Like it knows it killed the world once and got a taste for murder.
 After the avalanche, it took us a week to climb out.